 In men, the disease can affect the testes.

-Luckily, the disease can be effectively treated—and even cured—if it is caught in the early stages.
-Once leprosy has been diagnosed, your doctor must determine which type of leprosy you have in order to develop a treatment plan.
+The disease can be effectively treated and even cured if it’s caught in the early stages.
+Once Hansen’s disease has been diagnosed, your doctor must determine which type ofHansen’s diseaseyou have to develop a treatment plan.

 - skin lesions that are lighter in color or are less sensitive to heat, pain, or touch than unaffected skin

 - skin thickening or scarring